 If you believe in the love of reading and creating lasting change in your community, and if you want to give back and also see the impact that your work can make on others, then you would be perfect as one of our amazing volunteer tutors.
 You don’t have to be an educator – we’ll provide the training you need.
-You will need your own home computer or laptop and access to the Internet.
+If you choose to teach online via Zoom, you will need your own home computer or laptop and high-speed access to the Internet so that you can use the provided curriculum and materials online.
+In-person tutors will be provided textbooks and other print resources.

 - Complete our online tutor training